rutgersdh/caridischo/_caridischo/cds89.md

   at present primarily a resource for studying slave-owners, will also provide information of value to those researching enslaved people.
 added_by: Roopika Risam
+added_year: '2020'
-notes: "Are we cool with projects by the colonizers?\r\n\U0001F602 "
+notes: "Are we cool with projects by the colonizers?\n\U0001F602 "
-order: '096'
+order: '156'
 layout: caridischo_item
 collection: caridischo
 thumbnail: img/derivatives/simple/cds89/thumbnail.jpg
-full: img/derivatives/simple/cds89/full.jpg
+full: img/derivatives/simple/cds89/fullwidth.jpg
 ---